Articles in This Series

 - Unsupervised learning, related fields, and machine learning in practice

 Welcome!
-This is the first chapter of a five-part series about machine learning.
+This is the first article of a five-part series about machine learning.

 Machine learning is a very hot topic for many key reasons, and because it provides the ability to automatically obtain deep insights, recognize unknown patterns, and create high performing predictive models from data, all without requiring explicit programming instructions.